wyozi/gmod-medialib/README.md

 	surface.DrawRect(0, h, w, 25)

-	-- Request metadata. 'meta' will be nil if metadata is still being fetched. local meta = mediaclip:lookupMetadata()
+	-- Request metadata. 'meta' will be nil if metadata is still being fetched.
+	-- Note: this is a clientside shortcut to Service#query.
+You should use Service#query on serverside. local meta = mediaclip:lookupMetadata()

 	local title, duration = tostring(meta and meta.title),